JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

    RETURN LEFT(**buffer, n)
 END FUNCTION
 ```
-**Note**: Before sending the EM_GETLINE message, the first word of the buffer has to be set to the size, in **TCHAR**s, of the buffer.
-For ANSI text, this is the number of bytes; for Unicode text, this is the number of characters.
+**Note**: Before sending the EM_GETLINE message, the first word of the buffer has to be set to the size, in characters, of the buffer.
 The size in the first word is overwritten by the copied line.

 | Parameter  | Description |
 | ---------- | ----------- |